Springe direkt zu Inhalt

 Our activities are monitored by professional quality management systems:

-Alongside central tools such as agreements on goals, central reporting, and conceptual, legal, capacity-related, and structural reviews of academic programs, the Department of Veterinary Medicine makes regular use of the following additional quality assurance tools:
+Alongside central tools such as target agreements, central reporting, and conceptual, legal, capacity-related, and structural reviews of academic programs, the School of Veterinary Medicine makes regular use of the following additional quality assurance tools:

 In the course of the Bologna reforms to establish a common European higher education area and the resulting amendment of the German Framework Act on Higher Education (Hochschulrahmengesetz), the requirements that apply to quality assurance measures in the fields of studying and teaching were given a legal basis.
 The responsibility for quality assurance rests with the higher education institution itself.
 The institution’s internal quality assurance system is regularly reviewed through an external accreditation process.

-For more information on system accreditation and the current status of the process for Freie Universität Berlin, please click here.
+For further information on system accreditation and the current status of the process for Freie Universität Berlin, please click here.

-In the internal accreditation process, the university management of Freie Universität Berlin uses the following criteria to review whether a Bachelor or Master degree program has undergone the stipulated quality assurance procedures according to the rules:
+In the internal accreditation process, the Executive Board of Freie Universität Berlin uses the following criteria to review whether a Bachelor or Master degree program has undergone the stipulated quality assurance procedures according to the rules:

 • Conceptual Assessment